Belladonna and Opium

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If you have any of these health problems: Asthma, drink too much alcohol, early labor, glaucoma, kidney disease, liver disease, lung disease, or seizures.
+- If you have any of these health problems: Bad reactions to opioid drugs, early labor, glaucoma, kidney disease, liver disease, or seizures.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take belladonna and opium with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.